 Registrants undergoing random urine drug screening in frequency groups one to four, in accordance with the Drug and alcohol screening protocol, are required to call the UDS telephone number 1800 027 624 every week day after 6:00am at their local time to learn if their group is required to test that day.

 If the UDS telephone number is not operational on any particular day, no screens will be required on that day.
 Registrants identifying that the UDS telephone number is not operational must contact Ahpra immediately to inform their case officer.

 Independent expert Professor Olaf Drummer from Victorian Institute of Forensic Medicine provided a Report - Testing for impairing substances in health care professionals (below) to ensure the approach to biological testing in the National Scheme was evidence based and up-to-date.
-This report has informed the development of the new protocol.
+This report has informed the development of the Ahpra Drug and Alcohol Screening Protocol.